-Helicopter tours on Kauai can become pretty expensive, so it’s essential to take the time to choose the best experience for you.
-Consider the number of passengers, the length of the tour, and whether you want the doors on or the more adventurous doors off experience.
+Helicopter tours on Kauai can become pretty expensive.
+So, it’s essential to take the time to choose the best experience for you!
+Firstly, you’ll want to consider the number of passengers and the length of the tour.
+Similarly, you should decide whether you want the doors on or the more adventurous doors off experience.
 You don’t have to select a doors-off helicopter BUT I would highly recommend it because it makes the whole experience even more epic… and thrilling!
-Make sure to dress warmly as it’ll be colder when you’re going over 100km/h in the air, and dress in darker colors to avoid reflections if you choose the doors-on experience.
+Most importantly, be sure to dress warmly as it’ll be colder when you’re going over 100km/h in the air.
+Another good tip is to dress in darker colors to avoid reflections if you choose the doors-on experience.

 Visit Kauai’s Beaches